lingualdev/i18n-check/README.md

 ### --check

-By default the `i18n-check` will perform a validation against any **missing** and/or **invalid** keys.
+By default i18n-check will perform a validation against any **missing** and/or **invalid** keys.
 There are situations where only a specific check should run.
 By using the `-c` or `--check` option you can specify a specific check to run.

 The available options are `missingKeys`, which will check against any missing keys in the target files and `invalidKeys` will check for invalid keys, where the target translations has a different type then the one defined in the source file.